runfothemountains/Harvest-Q/README.AI-AGENTS.md

 Due to platform restrictions, live deployment was not possible, but all agent behaviors are simulated through verified backend integration and recorded screenshots.

+The snap shots are in the root under: IBM--Barter-Agent.PNG and IBM-Farmer Agent.PNG

 ---